jon-harper/OmniBox/docs/bom.md

 ### 3. Main Body - Rear with 40mm Exhausts

-This version of the rear main body *requires* two externally mounted 40mm fans.
+There are two versions of the rear main body.
+This version of the *requires* two externally mounted 40mm fans.

 | Item                              | Qty | UOM | Note                                                     |
 |-----------------------------------|-----|-----|----------------------------------------------------------|